 Please mark X in the appropriate box.
-The 3.
-Board of Directors recommends a FOR vote for each of proposals 1, 2 and 3.
-P
+The Board of Directors recommends a FOR vote for each of proposals 1, 2 and 3.

-3. FOR AGAINST ABSTAIN Proposal 3.
-To ratify the appointment of BKD, LLP as the independent registered accounting firm for the company. [] [] []
+Proposal 3.
+To ratify the appointment of BKD, LLP 3.
+FOR AGAINST ABSTAIN accounting firm for the company. appointment of BKD, LLP as the independent registered accounting firm for the [] [] []